Self-harm is defined as the intentional damaging of one’s body.

 Fortunately, there are a wealth of resources that can help.

-A good starting point will always be a consultation with a GP, as well as the advice and links laid out in this article.
+A good starting point will always be a consultation with a GP and the advice and links laid out in this article.

-When treating a psychological addiction, it can be tough to decide on the best option for you or loved one.
+When treating a psychological addiction, deciding the best option for you or your loved one can be challenging.

 The Executive Rehab Guide recommends Castle Craig Hospital, whose state-of-the-art treatment has helped over 100,000 people on their way to recovery from addiction and psychological unwellness.